Track and Trace for Governments

 Image

-Track and trace technology has become an essential tool in the modern economy worldwide.
-After its implementation, it’s possible to follow the journey of individual products from their manufacturers to consumers.
-Tracking and tracing protects businesses from counterfeiting – the creation of direct copies of their products, theft, smuggling and even tax evasion.
-By monitoring products throughout the supply chain, companies can promptly detect issues before they become uncontrollable and prevent the loss of revenue.
+Track and trace technology has become an essential tool in the modern global economy.
+Once implemented, it enables tracking of individual products from their manufacturers to consumers.
+Tracking and tracing protects businesses from counterfeiting — the creation of direct copies of their products, theft, smuggling, and even tax evasion.
+By monitoring products throughout the supply chain, companies can promptly detect issues before they escalate and result in revenue loss.

-While some businesses still use traditional traceability methods, many have issues with them due to longer manual processes and higher risks of error.
-With the rise of artificial intelligence (AI), those methods can be advanced in order to revolutionize supply chain management.
-Implementing modern AI-equipped track and trace software allows governments to use advanced analytics as well as make faster and more accurate strategic decisions.
+While some businesses still use traditional traceability methods, many have issues with them due to time-consuming manual processes and higher risks of error.
+With the rise of artificial intelligence (AI), those methods can be enhanced to revolutionize supply chain management.
+Implementing modern AI-equipped track and trace software allows governments to use advanced analytics and make faster, more accurate strategic decisions.

 6 Reasons Why Governments Should Adopt Digital Track and Trace Technology

-When governments implement track and trace systems, they help companies in their countries get up-to-date information on the movement of products and materials across the supply chain from manufacturing or importation to their final destination – point of sales.
+When governments implement track and trace systems, they help companies in their countries get up-to-date information on the movement of products and materials across the supply chain from manufacturing or importation to their final destination — points of sale.

-Below are 6 main reasons why governments should adopt this technology.
+Below are six key reasons why governments should adopt this technology.

 Icon